Kristina01111000/lavendersite/README.md

-invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april -> done she can edit the site now emailed her about links to social media
+invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april -> done she can edit the site now emailed her about links to social media see about linking aocial media updates to the site, bluehost allows it

 next meeting talk:
 - removed logo from center of homepage, looks more clean